 To limit your home's water pressure: Locate your home's Pressure Reducing Valve (PRV) on the main incoming (cold) water supply line and adjust the water pressure control to between 50 and 60 psi.
 If your home does not have a Pressure Reducing Valve, install a PRV on the home's main water supply line and set it to between 50 and 60 psi.
-Pressure Reducing Valves are available at your local plumbing supplier.
+Pressure Reducing Valves are available at Lowe's®.